LienM/recpack/doc/source/guides.create_algorithm.rst

     pd.DataFrame.from_dict(pipeline.get_metrics()).T

 And there you have it, hopefully the new algorithm is better than the baseline algorithms!
-For more information on the Pipelines, see :class:`recpack.pipelines`.
+For more information on how to use pipelines, see :class:`recpack.pipelines`.